 ¡Hala Madrid!
 (Go Madrid!).
 The Spanish capital must be one of my favourite cities (if not my number 1 city) of all time!
-Having lived here for a couple of years, I’m obviously biased, but it’s difficult to deny that there’s a certain magic about Madrid.
+Having lived here for a couple of years, Madrid has a special place in my heart, but I guess it’s difficult for anyone to deny that there’s a certain magic about this place.
 It’s something intangible.
 Yes, Madrid’s architecture may not rival that of Barcelona, and it certainly lacks a beach (especially during those ridiculously hot summer months), but the city has an incredible sense of energy and a unique, authentic vibe that will enthrall almost any visitor.

 Here are some of my must-do’s when in Madrid: